The only Guide to Gluten Free Whitstable you will ever need. Researched, checked, tasted and written by a local with Coeliac who loves to eat!

 I’ve personally tested the fish and chips and can confirm that they were absolutely fabulous!

 The Oyster Shed (Harbour – Blue Hut near the ‘stage’)

 01227 772677 – No website

 Updated 11.7.22 – Sells chips and some seafood (not fish); mussels (seasonal); oysters.
-No longer uses a separate fryer… Therefore, their chips are NOT safe for Coeliacs.
+No longer uses a separate fryer… Therefore, their chips and fried foods are NOT safe for Coeliacs.

 3-4 Sea Wall, Whitstable CT5 1BX

 Sells chips and some seafood (not fish).
 Uses a SEPARATE FRYER for chips.